uglypow/Full-Stack-Open/part0/exercise_0.4.md

     server-->>browser: HTML document
     deactivate server

-    Note right of browser: The browser will do 3 more HTTP(css, js, json) requests which is the same process as the last diagram
+    Note right of browser: The browser will do 3 more HTTP requests which is the same process as the example diagram

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css
     activate server